-Written plan or agreement between the students, parents and the Sylvania High School teacher of record and a Memo of Understanding with off-site program providers.
+Written plan or agreement between the students, parents and the Sylvania Secondary Director of Teaching and Learning and a Memo of Understanding with off-site program providers.
 The teacher of record must meet Ohio Department of Education certification requirements.

 Grades will be reported to the guidance office and will be recorded on the student’s report card and transcript.

 All credit flex classes must be added and dropped within the same timelines of dropping and adding other classes as stated in the Program of Studies otherwise the student will receive an F for the class if work is not completed.

 How to Apply for a Credit Flexibility Program:

 Credit Flexibility forms are available for download on the district website or from the district’s Curriculum Office located on the third floor of 4747 N Holland Sylvania Rd.

 Students must complete proposals for the following school year and return them to the district’s Curriculum Office by March 31st.

 Students will be notified of the status of the proposal after evaluation by the Secondary Director of Teaching and Learning.